Trains77/FortuneToSplash/README.md

 Converts fortune files into a minecraft resource pack

+This script converts files for the CLI program [Fortune](https://github.com/shlomif/fortune-mod) into a Minecraft: Java Edition resource pack, because why not

 This script has been tested on Linux, but it should work on MacOS and Windows